SchmidtDSE/plastics-interventions-doc/README.md

 Environment Setup
 --------------------------------------------------------------------------------
-It is recommended that these are built through [Pandoc](https://pandoc.org/) and [Docker](https://www.docker.com/) though any tool which can process Markdown files can be used.
+It is recommended that these are built through [Pandoc](https://pandoc.org/) though any tool which can process Markdown files can be used.
 If using Pandoc, after installation simply run `bash build.sh` after installation.

 <br>